npdemas/npdemas.github.io/consulting.md

 layout: page
 ---

 Demas Consulting, LLC provides technical consulting services to hardware companies in the greater Boston area.
-Current projects are focused on developing medical devices and advanced instrumentation systems.
+Past projects have focused on developing medical devices and advanced instrumentation systems.

 Our areas of expertise include:
 - Prototyping